SangeetM/SangeetM.github.io/_posts/2018-01-01-getting-started.md

 # Sangeet.ai's Blog

-Sangeet.ai uses a a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
+Sangeet.ai's Blog uses a a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://sangeetm.github.io/).

 ## Notable features